Universal Waste Management

 Universal Waste (UW) is a hazardous waste that is widely generated in a variety of settings, is generated by another community, and is present in significant volumes in nonhazardous management systems.
 Universal waste is regulated by 40 CFR Part 273 (EPA) and Maine Department of Environmental Protection (DEP) Chapter 851, Section 3A.

 Bates College is a Central Accumulation Facility where the generator (Bates) consolidates its own universal wastes from various buildings or facilities.

 Bates College is prohibited from disposing of, diluting, or treating universal waste.
 The intentional breaking of lamps or cathode ray tubes is considered a form of treatment and may only be conducted at an authorized or licensed recycling facility.
 Bates College is required to send all universal waste to either a central accumulation facility, consolidation facility, or a recycling facility for universal waste.

 Bates College EHS has provided battery recycling containers at six locations across campus.
+They may be used to discard alkaline, button, and phone batteries.
 Those locations are: